REMLA24-Team-5/Model-Training/README.md

 $ poetry install
 ```
 If you do not have pipx installed, other installation possibilities can be found in the poetry documentation https://python-poetry.org/docs/.
-Note that this project only supports python versions 3.9 and 3.10.

 c) create data and output directory